Burnout Is More Than Just Stress—It’s Your Body Shutting Down

 A 3-page worksheet with DBT-based skills for coping with cravings.

-A worksheet for understanding jealousy, its impact, whether it’s pathological, and how to manage jealous feelings.
+A mental health worksheet for understanding jealousy, its impact, whether it’s pathological, and how to manage jealous feelings.

 A 3-page worksheet for sharing self-affirmations and partner affirmations, including suggested questions for discussion.